typed-ember/glint/ARCHITECTURE.md

 **Invariants:** should know nothing about the rest of the pipeline; it only needs to understand how to parse a Glint configuration and hand it off to the rest of the pipeline.

 **Home:** `packages/core/src/config`

+#### Subcomponent: Transform

+**Role:** a layer which rewrites a Glimmer template into a TypeScript module, in terms of the **template DSL**, using the **config**.
+This is therefore responsible for maintaining a mapping between the original source locations and the emitted locations, so that emitted diagnostics show up in the right spot in the original template.
+It is also the home of targeted diagnostic rewrites, which map otherwise-inscrutable TypeScript errors related to the DSL or other parts of the expansion into something useful to end users.

+The result of this tranformation is the only place the DSL actually appears, which is why _Find All References_ on a DSL type will generally produce no results in the codebase.
+The pipeline parses the Glimmer template into an AST, then emits TypeScript _as text_, merging as appropriate with any associated JS or TS.

+**Invariants:** This entire layer is purely functional: it accepts the contents of a script and/or template, along with the appropriate **config**, and it returns the resulting TypeScript module and mapping information.
+It maintains no state and never interacts with the file system or any other part of the outside world.

+**Home:** `packages/core/src/transform`

 ### VS Code Plugin